Cowboys Add Talented Runner in Paul Roberts

 LARAMIE– The University of Wyoming men’s cross country and track and field program added a strong runner for the 2018-19 campaign on Monday in NCAA Division II All-American Paul Roberts of CSU Pueblo.
 He will have two season of eligibility for the Pokes.

-Great Addition to UW’s Cross Country Team
+Great Addition to UW’s Cross Country and Track Programs

 “Paul’s a great addition to our crew,” UW assistant coach Scott Dahlberg said.
 “He’s a guy of tremendous character and outstanding work ethic who will contribute in many ways.
 His exceptional prep career showed consistency in competition, commitment to team, and presence on large stages.
 We look forward to him lining up as a Cowboy.”